Return to story

 suffering.
 Sucre is not on the international tourist circuit,

-as delightful and well-preserved Spanish Colonial architecture, it has
+as delightful and well-preserved Spanish Colonial architecture, it

 one of the largest areas of fossilized dinosaur tracks in the world,

-and an incredible eroded Badlands.)
+and an incredible eroded Badlands.

-We returned to the church of San Filipe
+We returned to the church of San

 Neri and tried again.
 Once more, all the doors were locked.
-But across
+But

-the street we saw a few girls who looked liked college students.
+the street we saw a few girls who looked liked college

 Would they know when it was open?
 We followed, but failed to